yashhp12/Iris-Classification/README.md

-my name is yash pandey
+HELLO EVERYONE!!!!!!my name is yash pandey...
-i am pursuing my engineering from lokmanya tilak college of engineering i am currently in 2nd year and my branch is CSE-DATA SCIENCE
+I am pursuing my engineering from lokmanya tilak college of engineering I am currently in 2nd year and my branch is CSE-DATA SCIENCE